alienflip/degenDeploy/proposal.md

 # Proposal Overview

->  In this app, make a walkthrough which culminates in deploying a contract as an anon to the harmony testnet, using zero knowledge proofs through the use of a mixer.

 ## Use Case

+> In this app, make a walkthrough which culminates in deploying a contract as an anon to the harmony testnet, using zero knowledge proofs.
+This tool will do it all for you, except the physical IP handling.

 # Proposal Ask